Australian white ibis: Relationship with humans

 There has been debate in recent years over whether to consider them a pest or a possibly endangered species.
 Birds in tourist areas of Sydney, such as Darling Harbour, the Royal Botanic Gardens, and Centennial Park, have been a problem due to their strong smell.
 Populations in the last two areas have been culled.

 The birds have also come to be regarded as a problem species in Victoria as a result of their scavenging activities, scattering rubbish from tips and bins in the process, and earning the widespread nickname "bin chicken".
 They are even known to snatch sandwiches from picnickers.
 Such behaviour, together with their propensity to build nests in "inappropriate" places, and competition with captive animals, led to surplus birds being relocated from Healesville Sanctuary to Sale.
 However, the birds returned in a few days.

 They are a protected species in Queensland, New South Wales and Victoria.

-However, though the birds can be a nuisance to some people in urban areas, their increased populations do not appear to carry ecological risks.
+While the birds can be a nuisance to some people in urban areas, their increased populations do not appear to carry ecological risks.